Department of English - Experiential Learning

 Sigma Tau Delta

-Sigma Tau Delta, the International English Honor Society, provides exceptional English majors with opportunities for advancing the study of language and literature, for developing skills in creative and analytical writing, and for meeting with other scholars and professionals in the discipline of English.
+Sigma Tau Delta, the International English Honor Society, provides exceptional English majors with opportunities to advance the study of language and literature, develop skills in creative and analytical writing, and for meeting with other scholars and professionals in the discipline of English.

 One University Plaza, MS 2650